 Skills-based volunteering websites reliably attract encore-stage volunteers.
-Check out Hands On Network, Taproot Foundation, Catchafire, and Women On Call.
+Check out Points of Light, Taproot Foundation, Catchafire, and Chicago Cares.
 Community organizations also coordinate volunteer projects.
 Your local United Way, Catholic Charities or Jewish Community Center Association might offer leads.

 LinkedIn for Nonprofits LinkedIn is a growing resource for finding skilled volunteers.
 Nonprofits post opportunities and can sort LinkedIn’s database to find potential volunteers.

 If your efforts to attract encore talent are successful, people will approach you.
 First impressions matter: Ensure that applicants have a positive experience, every step along the way.
 Boomer Volunteer Engagement offers a simple process: start with a warm welcome and conduct an exploratory interview to determine interest, experience, skills, connection with mission and potential fit.